 This topic includes a set of tutorials for building a sample LiveSwitch online conference app using .NET, Android, iOS, and TypeScript.
 To make things easier, we've set up a GitHub repository that contains the project code and all the UI components for our tutorials, so that you can focus on your learning on LiveSwitch's SDK and API.
 We've commented out the code for UI components that aren't needed for the first tutorial.
 In subsequent tutorials, we instruct you to uncomment them.

-For information on building apps using Java, Unity, macOS, Xamarin Android, Xamarin iOS, or Xamarin macOS, refer to the Developer Guides.
+For information on building apps using Java, .NET MAUI, Unity, macOS, Xamarin Android, Xamarin iOS, or Xamarin macOS, refer to the Developer Guides.

 Hello World! is the first tutorial that teaches you how to set up your development environment, create an application, perform token-based authentication, and register a client.
 This is to make sure that you have everything you need and everything works.

 Unregister and Reregister

 Unregister and Reregister is the second tutorial.
 Those are optional but nice-to-have features for your app.
 This tutorial teaches you how to clean up resources when a client leaves and how to reregister a client who disconnects.

 Handle Media is the third tutorial of our Getting Started guide.
 It walks you through the steps of creating Local Media and Remote Media for streaming.
 They're the main building blocks for any online meeting.

 Once you finish building the app, you can stop there and start experimenting based on our documentation and examples, or you can move on to the subsequent tutorials to learn how to add some functionalities to your app, such as sharing a screen or sending text messages.